Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

 What Is a Witches' Ladder?

-Making a witches’ ladder is a good way to “do something” when under stress or when in need of some hope or structure in the midst of chaos.
-The ladder does not “conjure” or call up deities or people or circumstances.
-It has power one time only, for just one purpose that you choose.
+A witches’ ladder is simple to make and use.
+It is hope and faith made visible.
+Creating a witches’ ladder is a good way to “do something” when under stress or when needing some hope or structure in the midst of chaos.
+It has power one time only and for just one purpose that you choose.

 All you need is some twine or string, some “charms” such as beads or feathers, and dexterity, because you will be doing braiding or knotting.
-What is a witches' ladder, where did it come from, who is it for?
+What is a witches' ladder, where did it come from, what does it do?
 Let’s find out.

 The Fame and Origins of the "Witches' Ladder"